 Recent theories of culture have stressed the centrality of the everyday in the construction of social life.
-From Marxist to post-structuralist perspectives, the structure and production of the mundane have become focal points for the understanding of culture and social action.
-Mere child’s play has assumed increased importance within this scheme.
+From Marxist to post-structuralist perspectives, the structure and production of the mundane have become central to understanding culture and social action.
+Mere child’s play has assumed increased importance.
 Seen as undergirding class cultures, such play is viewed as the formative material upon which superstructures of resistance are later constructed.

 * Please note that due to recent events the spelling of the object of analysis of this paper is subject to change under Vice-Presidential scrutiny.